Rahm Emanuel: Police and community relations

 In August 2012, a federal lawsuit was filed by eleven Chicago police officers alleging they were removed from the mayoral security detail and replaced with officers who worked on Emanuel's mayoral campaign, in violation of the 1983 Shakman Decree, which bars city officials from making political considerations in the hiring process.

-Emanuel faced a great deal of criticism for his handling of the October 20, 2014, police murder of Laquan McDonald.
+Emanuel faced a great deal of criticism for his handling of the October 20, 2014 police murder of Laquan McDonald.
 The dash-cam video of the shooting was initially withheld, and only was released after a judge ordered it on November 24, 2015.
 After the video release, Emanuel was condemned for covering up the incident and allowing Chicago police to use excessive force against minorities.
 Chicago Tribune columnist John Kass wrote that the Emanuel administration withheld from the public the police dashboard camera video of the shooting in order to secure the reelection.
 Emanuel responded to criticism of the shooting and how it was handled by firing police Superintendent Garry McCarthy.
 In early December, the federal Justice Department announced an investigation into the Chicago Police Department, a move which Emanuel initially called "misguided".
 Illinois state legislator La Shawn Ford also introduced a bill to recall the mayor (an effort most pundits claim was more symbolic than practical).

-Protests erupted soon after the release of the video, and on Black Friday protesters shut down part of the city's Magnificent Mile.
+Protests erupted soon after the release of the video.
+On Black Friday, protesters shut down part of the city's Magnificent Mile.
 Public calls for resignation grew steadily over this period, including a well-circulated op-ed published in The New York Times.
-By early December, Emanuel's approval rating had sunk to 18%, with 67% of Chicagoans disapproving of his job performance, and slightly more than half of those polled calling for his resignation.
+By early December, Emanuel's approval rating had sunk to 18%, with 67% of Chicagoans disapproving of his job performance and slightly more than half of those polled calling for his resignation.
 During the week of December 10, protestors blocked streets and continued to call for Emanuel to resign.
 Additional protests against Emanuel and Chicago's Police Department were held on the city's busy Michigan Avenue shopping area on December 24, 2015.